 The peasant understands the hypothesis very well, but he does not need to think very long.
 He starts laughing.
 "It is quite simple!
 If you want sweets you should tell the Committee.
 We have enough sweets here.
-The Committee will give you a permit and you will go to the chemist and get them.
-In our village everybody receives what he needs."
+The Committee will give you a per-